PaoloGiordani/HybridTreeBoosting.jl/docs/src/Examples.md

 ## Learning HTBoost via examples

+The examples are Julia scripts that you can run.
+Some as similar to the tutorials, others explore additional aspects of HTBoost.

-A good way to familiarize yourself with HTBoost and compare (its performance to LigthGBM) is to study the following examples:
+A good way to familiarize yourself with HTBoost and compare (its performance to LigthGBM) is to study and run the following examples:

   * [Basic use](examples/Basic%20use.jl) (main options, cv, savings and loading results, variable importance and more post-estimation analysis)
   * [Logistic](examples/Logistic.jl) (binary classification)